Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - RS232

-  Responsible for converting the TTL (5VT) logic signals into the +12VT / -12VT
+  Responsible for converting the TTL (5V) logic signals into the +12V / -12V
   required for a standard RS232 connection.

-- IO Address Decoder
+- I/O Address Decoder

-  These ICs convert requested IO Addresses into chip enable signlals for the input buffer and the two D-Type latch devices.
+  These ICs convert requested I/O Addresses into chip enable signlals for the input buffer and the two D-Type latch devices.

-- GP IO and Printer Out
+- GP I/O and Printer Out

   These chips are responsible for interfacing to the SD Card, Printer as well as holding the memory bank latch.

 - SD CARD

   Block storage device interfaced over bit-banged SPI via the GPIO system.